krustlet/krustlet/docs/howto/krustlet-on-microk8s.md

 ## Step 1: Create a service account user for the node

-We will need to create a Kubernetes configuration file (known as the kubeconfig) and service account for krustlet to use to register nodes and access specific secrets.
+We will need to create a Kubernetes configuration file (known as the kubeconfig) and service account for Krustlet to use to register nodes and access specific secrets.

 ```shell
 SERVICE_ACCOUNT_NAME="krustlet"